 Mountaineering Training

 You can not have enough training and preparation.
 I joined one of the Colorado mountaineering training courses to learn more about moving on snow and the different techniques that can be used.
 I learned ice axe techniques and skills.
-It was also great to practice moving on a rope work and how to use prusiks.
+It was also great to practice moving on a rope work and how to use prusik cords for self rescue.

 On this trip we all went above the hut on Cotopaxi to do some mountaineering training and we practiced moving on snow, ice axe arrest and moving roped together which was super useful.

 The following day we dialed in our crampons, practicing again and again to make sure we could get our crampons on properly within 2 minutes.
-We also practiced crevasse rescue using prusiks which was very interesting for the whole team.
+We also practiced crevasse rescue using prusik cords which was very interesting for the whole team.
+We never covered any of this training on the previous trip.

 Cotopaxi is a Mountaineering Trip